Mortgages For Over 60 Year Olds’

 How many lenders offer mortgages for the over 60s?

-What are the current loan to value ratios for mortgages over 60?
+What are the current loan-to-value ratios for mortgages over 60?

-A mortgage broker looking for the right mortgage deal will take into account your monthly income, the lenders maximum age limit, the amount you owe to your existing lender, and the fees involved for retirement interest only mortgages if any.
+A mortgage broker looking for the right mortgage deal will take into account your monthly income, the lender’s maximum age limit, the amount you owe to your existing lender, and the fees involved for retirement interest-only mortgages, if any.

-It’s very common for older people at the age of 60 to release money for home improvements or just have lump sums for other purposes.
-You may need mortgage advice about age limits but most lenders will allow you to make monthly repayments regardless of your age as long as you have probable later life regular income from a state pension or private pension.
+It’s very common for people aged 60 to release money for home improvements or to have lump sums for other purposes.
+You may need mortgage advice about age limits, but most lenders will allow you to make monthly repayments regardless of your age as long as you have a probable later life regular income from a state pension or private pension.

-The family building society is a mortgage expert offering great low-interest rates, and you can continue making repayments on your mortgage when other lenders would require their principal to be repaid.
+The family building society is a mortgage expert offering great low-interest rates, and you can continue making repayments on your mortgage when other lenders would require the principal to be repaid.
 You can still secure a 25-year term at the age of 65 with fantastic interest rates.

 Should I release equity with a mortgage adviser?